euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 ### Continuous distributions

-Are used to track on events that v
+Are used on events that track time or distance.

+### Notation
+A notation to define the type of distribution from a sample or population can be expressed as:
+$$

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NjkwMTI0OTAsMTE1MzQ4ODE0MSwtMT
+eyJoaXN0b3J5IjpbLTEwODYyMDM0NTksMTE1MzQ4ODE0MSwtMT
 I4MDUzMzY0OF19
 -->